cadadr/www/Readme.markdown

    - I’m running `ghc 8.8.3`.  `8.10` seems to be too new, causes depenency conflicts.

-   - As for Cabal, the latest version as of now, `3.2.0.0`, sems to have deprecated the sandbox feature.
-In `3.2`, use the `v1-sandbox` command.

 [GHC]: https://www.haskell.org/ghc/
 [ghcup]: https://downloads.haskell.org/~ghcup/

 Build and run:

-1) Optionally run `cabal sandbox init` to start a sandbox.

-2) Run `cabal install` to download the dependencies.

-3) Run `cabal run build` to build the website, and `cabal run clean` to remove build artefacts.
+1) Run `cabal new-build` to download the dependencies and build.

-4) Optionally, use the `scripts/serve.bash` script for running a Python 3 `http.server` to serve the content on `localhost:8000`.
+2) Optionally, use the `scripts/serve.bash` script for running a Python 3 `http.server` to serve the content on `localhost:8000`.

+   - There’s also Hakyll’s `watch` and `server` which might be better.

+3) Run `cabal new-run www-build -- build` to build the website, and `cabal new-run www-build -- clean` to remove Hakyll build artefacts.
+This is especially necessary when SCSS partials are edited because Hakyll won’t recognise them and invalidate targets of SCSS files that depend on them.

 Relevant documentation
 ======================